 As of April 2018, the fees for bankruptcy stand at £680, which consists of an adjudicator fee of £130 and a deposit of £550.
 This must be paid when you apply for your bankruptcy online via the Gov.UK website.

-If you cannot afford the bankruptcy fees, there are some charitable organisations that may be able to help towards this.
+If you cannot afford the bankruptcy fees, some charitable organisations may be able to help towards this.
 Start by searching through Turn2Us’s database of such organisations.

-Once the bankruptcy online forms and fees have been submitted, your case will be judged on its merits by an adjudicator, who will contact you (usually by phone) to discuss your case further and they will then decide if you should be made bankrupt.
+Once the bankruptcy online forms and fees have been submitted, your case will be judged on its merits by an adjudicator.
+The adjudicator will then contact you (usually by phone) to discuss your case further and they will then decide if you should be made bankrupt.

 If it has been deemed that you are eligible for bankruptcy, you will be assigned an official receiver (OR), who will freeze your assets and contact your creditors.

 During your bankruptcy period (which usually lasts for around one year) you will have to follow ‘bankruptcy restrictions’, which means that:

 You can’t borrow more than £500 without informing the lender that you are bankrupt.

 You can’t act as a director of a company, or promote, form, or manage a limited company (either directly or indirectly), without the High Court’s permission.

 You can’t manage a business under a different name to the one you had when you were made bankrupt, without informing the people you deal with that you are bankrupt.

 You will be disqualified from working in some regulated professions, such as law, accountancy, and financial services.